mcornelio/synapse/README.md

 These scripts are executed in the '__main__' context.

-##Basic Usage
-Synapse applications can be used for any purpose or the synapse package can be used as a communication and data sharing framework for any application that would like to use a distibuted cell framework.

-This section outlines the most basic usage of the package: cooperating synapse client and server applications--setting and getting cell values.
+##What Is Synapse

-At its core, synapse is a dictionary--a dictionary with super powers--which we will describe later.
+At its core, synapse is a console application that wraps virtual spreadsheet with named cells.

-Like a dictionary, you may get and set the items in the dictionary.
+You may get and set named cells within the spreadsheet.
-In synapse, the dictionary items are referred to as cells.
-Synapse dictionary cells are very similar to find in a typical spreadsheet.
-You may set and get the cells in a synapse dictionary after instantiating a synapse dictionary.
+Synapse cells are very similar to find in a typical spreadsheet.
+You may set and get the cells in a synapse spreadsheet after instantiating a synapse dictionary.

-    sc> c = synapse_cells()
+    sc> c = synapse_spreadsheet()
     sc> import math
+    sc> c.set_cell('pi', math.pi)
-    sc> c.pi = math.pi
+    sc> mypi = c.get_cell('pi')

+##Cell Values
+Please note that cell values must be a JSON encodable value.
+That is:
+* None
+* numbers (integers or floats)
+* strings
+* lists or arrays enclosed in square brackets: [1,2,3]
+* objects enclosed in curly braces: {'a':1, 'b':2, 'c':'apple'}

+###Formulas
-Like a spreadsheet, you may attach formulas or guards to a synapse cell.
+Like a spreadsheet, you may attach formulas to a synapse cell.
 When a synapse is read, and it has an attached formula, the formula is evaluated to determine the value of the item.
 You may attach a formula to a cell using the set_cell method.
+You may use either a lambda expression or a defined function as a formula.
+Formulas always take 2 arguments, a key and a value.
 For example:

-    sc> c.set_formula('pi360', lambda k,v :
+    sc> c.set_formula('pi360', lambda k,v : math.pi * 360)

+Now, when you access the cell, the formula will be evaluated and its value returned.
+For example:

+    sc> theValue = c.pi360

+###Guards
-At this point, you may start the synapse server to create a cell dictionary and make your cells available to synapse clients.
+Unlike a spreadsheet, you may attach guards to a synapse cell.
+Guards are used to validate a value before setting a cell's value.
+Guards are defined in a similar fashion to formulas.
+That is, guards always take two arguments, a key and a value:  For example:

+    sc> def oddOnly(key, value):
+    ...     if value % 2:
+    ...         return value
+    ...     else:
+    ...         raise RuntimeError("not odd")
+    ...
+    sc> c.set_guard('oddOnly', oddOnly)
+    sc> c.oddOnly = 3
+    sc> print c.oddOnly
+    3
+    sc> c.onnOnly = 4
+    RuntimeError: not odd

+###Servers
+Synapse applications can export their spreadsheets by acting as a server.
+To do this, use the synapse_server function and specify a port number.

     sc> c = synapse_server(2500)

+###Clients
 You may access a server's cells from another synapse application that will act as a client to the synapse server.
 The synapse client can access the server's cells as if they were locally defined within the